For information on the GLORIA Center’s Rubin Scholarship 2014, click here.

-The Global Research in International Affairs (GLORIA) Center, directed by Barry Rubin, is a research center located at the Interdisciplinary Center, Herzliya (IDC).
+The Global Research in International Affairs (GLORIA) Center, founded by the late Barry Rubin, is a research center located at the Interdisciplinary Center, Herzliya (IDC).
 IDC is Israel’s first private institution of higher learning.
 We focus on the modern Middle East and its relations with other regions, through a unique and creative application of new information technologies to scholarly and analytical work.
 We believe that these new tools can revolutionize the study of international affairs.
 Our basic conception in this regard is presented in our article “Bringing Middle East (and International Affairs) Studies into the Twenty-First Century.”

 Prof. Barry Rubin

-Director of the Global Research for International Affairs (GLORIA) Center
+Founder of the Global Research for International Affairs (GLORIA) Center

 Dr. Jonathan Spyer